 Quality assurance activities are performed per AMP SW Quality Assurance Generic Plan [3].

-Variations or tailoring to the global process are explicitly identified in STRX RFE FW[6] and RFE GUI Project Management Plan[7].
+Variations or tailoring to the global process are explicitly identified in STRX RFE FW[6] Project Management Plan[7].

 Project Quality Activities Schedule

 The quality assurance activities with their frequency, development phase and outputs are described in the table below: